HimanshuDekate/Complaint-Management-System-using-Python/README.md

 ![image](https://github.com/HimanshuDekate/Complaint-Management-System-using-Python/assets/88728439/c38e7453-4043-4823-9a74-81bfbac73128)

-The entries are like this:
+The entries are like this whgich are submitted by clicking the Submit This button:

 ![image](https://github.com/HimanshuDekate/Complaint-Management-System-using-Python/assets/88728439/20175a68-525b-432f-8fd5-d5591ecfede5)